 ALGAO:Scotland have pulled together the current guidance documents to try to give a measure of consistency across Scotland as to what is required in respect of Historic Building Recording levels.
 The aim of this guidance is to refine the current guidelines into a more user friendly set of recording levels and to attempt give a greater consistency to the recording of historic structures across Scotland.

 This guidance acknowledges and builds upon the Historic Building Recording (HBR) guidelines set out by the RCHME in 1996 and RCAHMS in 1997 with reference to the Association of Local Government Archaeological Officers (ALGAO) 1997 document Analysis and Recording for the Conservation and Control of Works to Historic Buildings; the Standard and Guidance for the archaeological recording of standing building and structures published by the Institute of Field Archaeologists (IFA) in 2001; English Heritage’s 2003 publication Measured and Drawn: Techniques and practice for the metric survey of historic buildings; Historic Scotland’s Guide for Practitioners-Measured Survey and Building Recording (2003), Understanding Historic Buildings: A guide to good recording practice by English Heritage (2006).

-Scotland's Historic Environment Data (SHED) Strategy - now finalised
+2013 - Scotland's Historic Environment Data (SHED) Strategy